May 1–15, 2020

 I have a hard time distinguishing where projects begin and end.
 Sequencing is about image context, and I find the same images I shoot fit into several projects and mean different things in each.
 I've been working on this project for about three to four years now and continually change the title, accompanying text, and edit, so I'm sure it will continue to develop.
 I would love to finish it as some sort of book in the near future, but otherwise I'm not sure if it will ever really be done, maybe just bleed into something new.

 J Houston was selected for the Honorably Mentioned series by Dan Leers, Curator of Photography at the Carnegie Museum of Art.
 Honorably Mentioned highlights the work of artists chosen as Honorable Mentions for Fellowship 20.
 Fellowship is Silver Eye's international juried photography competition.
 For nineteen years this competition has recognized both rising talent and established photographers from all corners of the globe, and from the state of Pennsylvania.

 J Houston is an artist & photographer working in Pittsburgh, PA and NYC.
-Their work has recently been featured in W Magazine, Aint-Bad, Klemm Gallery at Siena Heights University, MI, CONTACT Gallery, Brooklyn, NY, and Houston Center for Photography.
+Their work has been recently featured in W Magazine, Aint-Bad, Klemm Gallery at Siena Heights University, MI, CONTACT Gallery, Brooklyn, NY, and Houston Center for Photography.
 They hold a BA from Carnegie Mellon University.